smeredith/smeredith.github.io/_drafts/interface.md

 ![db-9 circuit](db-9-circuit.jpg)

 The interface addes a circuit board that sits on top of the DRA-30, making electrical connections to it via header recepticles on the bottom that connect to jumpers on the DRA-30.
-Some of those jumpers come with the DRA-30, and some I had to solder on.
+Some of those headers come with the DRA-30, and some I had to solder on.
 The add-on board sits very low on the DRA-30 with the goal of allowing it to fit inside the original DRA-30 case (when the tall stacked USB connector for the GPS is not installed.)
 The dimensions of the board are slightly smaller than those of the DRA-30, allowing space for the ridges on the case lid to fit.